dopraxcom/docker-node-mongo/README.md

-# Add MONGODB_HOST environment variable  to main
+# Set MONGODB_HOST env
-Look up the host name of the mongodb instance that  is created in your services tab and enter it as environment variable with key of MONGODB_HOST
+Add MONGODB_HOST environment variable  to main Look up the host name of the mongodb instance that  is created in your services tab and enter it as environment variable with key of MONGODB_HOST
 # Docker Node MongoDB Example

 > Simple example of a dockerized Node/Mongo app

 ![Image](https://i.ibb.co/4Fgt31L/demo.gif)

+## On you local machine
-## Quick Start
+###Quick Start

 ```bash
 # Run in Docker